When To Start With Spectral Analysis

 Beyond physical accuracy, something deeper happens here:

-They want coherence.
+You want coherence.

-They want refinement.
+You want refinement.

-Color analysis at this stage:
+Spectral Analysis at this stage:

 maximizes accuracy